-For employees in California
+For employees who work in California

-If you are eligible for disability benefits and work in California, you are covered by the Citigroup California Voluntary Disability Insurance (VDI) Plan, unless you reject the plan.
+If you are eligible for disability benefits, you are covered by the Citigroup California Voluntary Disability Insurance (VDI) Plan, unless you reject the plan.
 The VDI Plan replaces the state plan.
 For details, ask your HR representative.

 If you are covered by the VDI plan, you are not eligible to file a claim with the state.
 You must report your disability to MetLife.
-See the telephone numbers on page 5.
+Call MetLife as instructed on page 4.